02-Distributed Communication

 • Specifically, the receiving process Pj sets its local clock Cj to MAX(current Cj, incoming C(send)) + 1 (or some other increment).
 This ensures the causality principle (a message cannot be received before it is sent) is respected in the logical timeline.

-If an event a happened before b (a -> b), then it is guaranteed that C(a) < C(b).
-However, the converse is not true.
-If C(x) < C(y), it does not necessarily mean that x -> y.
-The events x and y could be concurrent, and their timestamp ordering might be arbitrary.
+If an event a happened before b (a -> b), then C(a) < C(b).
+However, the converse is not true: C(x) < C(y) does not necessarily mean x -> y.
+The events could be concurrent, with arbitrary timestamp ordering.

 Example